 3- Close your eyes and imagine the most beautiful place on Earth.
 Be there for five minutes… wade into the water, walk along the beach, bask in the sunshine that your mind creates.

 5- Blow some bubbles.
-Really, truly, this can be such a relaxing activity.
+This can be such a relaxing activity!

 8- Laugh.
 Think of the funniest thing ever and laugh out loud.
 Can’t laugh on cue?
-Keep some funnies on hand for such an occasion.
+Keep some comic strips on hand for such an occasion.

 9- Give yourself a massage.
-Massage your hands, feet or temples and scalp.
+Massage your hands, feet, or temples and scalp.
+These 11 self-massage tips are especially helpful.

 10- Have a cup of herbal tea.
 I find the best herbal tea to calm the nerves and mind is chamomile tea.